damiskov/project-02807/README.md

 - Dimensionality reduction and outlier-aware clustering pipelines
 - Custom visualisation and evaluation tooling

+NOTE(s):

-NOTE: Custom implementations of various clustering algorithms (Hierarchical, DBSCAN, KMeans) can be found in `models/`.
+- Custom implementations of various clustering algorithms (Hierarchical, DBSCAN, KMeans) can be found in `models/`.
 These are not used when running the `main_notebook.ipynb` due to memory and run-time issues.
+- The two relevant datasets can be found as parquet files in `data\videogame_embeddings\embedding_dataset.parquet` and `data\videogame_sequences\sequence_dataset.parquet`.

 > If you have any questions about setting up the environment or issues regarding running the notebook, please feel free to contact s204755@student.dtu.dk